hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 I don't know why.
 Autodesk doesn't expect such usage, I guess. `findBRepUsingRay()` function can consume several seconds, so `Move Key` command is nearly impossible.

+3. F360 API's `attributes` scanning is extraordinarily slow.

+I tried to find a good workaround, but failed.

 ## F360's bugs which annoy you or make you get stuck

 In some cases, interference check doesn't work: